Constructing chiral effective field theory around unnatural leading-order interactions: Introduction

 Unfortunately, the resulting $\cs{1}{0}$ potential is energy-dependent, making it difficult to apply the overall interaction in many-body calculations.
 For example, the dibaryon-exchange potential, part of LO, is given by

-where $E$ is the center-of-mass (CM) energy, $\Delta$ the dibaryon mass, and $\lambda$ the dibaryon coupling constant.
-In order to facilitate many-body calculations, we propose in Sec.~\ref{sec:sprpot} a separable, momentum-dependent force to replace the original dibaryon exchange potential in $\cs{1}{0}$
+where $E$ is the center-of-mass (c.m.) energy, $\Delta$ the dibaryon mass, $y$ the dibaryon coupling constant, and $\sigma = \pm 1$.
+In order to facilitate many-body calculations, we discuss in Sec.~\ref{sec:sprpot} a separable, momentum-dependent force to replace the original dibaryon exchange potential in $\cs{1}{0}$

-where $p$ ($p^\prime$) is the incoming (outgoing) CM momentum.
-The potential~\eqref{eqn_pdep1s0} is clearly inspired by the energy-dependent dibaryon potential~\eqref{eqn_Edep1s0}, and the two potentials~\eqref{eqn_Edep1s0} and~\eqref{eqn_pdep1s0} are identical at tree level when the nucleons are on the energy shell, $E = {p'}^2/m_N ={p}^2/m_N$.
-Away from that on-shell points the two interactions are \emph{not} identical, and we argue here that this is not a problem: as long as the momentum-dependent version still meets the requirements stated above, it will be conceptually on a par with the energy-dependent potential and any difference between the two can be regarded as a higher-order correction.
+where $p$ ($p^\prime$) is the incoming (outgoing) c.m. momentum.
+The potential~\eqref{eqn_pdep1s0} is clearly motivated by the energy-dependent dibaryon potential~\eqref{eqn_Edep1s0}, and the two potentials~\eqref{eqn_Edep1s0} and~\eqref{eqn_pdep1s0} have the same functional dependence on the energy when the Born approximation is taken and the nucleons are on the energy shell, $E = {p'}^2/m_N ={p}^2/m_N$ (while still featuring different coupling constants).

+Potentials of the same (or similar) form as in Eq.~\eqref{eqn_pdep1s0} were investigated elsewhere in the literature.
+Reference~\cite{Beane:1997pk} used it to construct a model potential in the context of discussing pionless EFT.
+More recently, Ref.~\cite{Beane:2021dab} derived a potential with similar square-root form factors based on the so-called UV/IR symmetry of the $S$ matrix, assuming a separable form as in Eq.~\eqref{eqn_pdep1s0}.
+An attempt to derive a similar potential from the Low equation can be found in Ref.~\cite{Li:2021cue}.

 Radiative corrections to nucleon-nucleon contact terms generated by pions (see Fig.~\ref{fig:radpi_diagram}) appear suppressed by $Q^2/\mhi^2$ relative to OPE in a given partial wave.
 If the contact vertex has a single parameter, e.g., a constant in $S$ waves, the radiative corrections can be shown to generate only terms which are polynomials in momenta or energies because the diagrams are dominated by static intermediate nucleons.
-Owing to this lack of non-analytic structures radiative pions are typically not included in chiral nuclear forces unless chiral extrapolations~\cite{Epelbaum:2002gb,Beane:2002xf,Bai:2021uim} or pion productions are concerned.
+Owing to this lack of nonanalytic structures, radiative pions are typically not included in chiral nuclear forces unless chiral extrapolations~\cite{Epelbaum:2002gb,Beane:2002xf,Bai:2021uim} or pion productions are concerned.
 This is still the case with the energy-dependent dibaryon-exchange.
 However, as will be discussed in Sec.~\ref{sec:Radpi}, the pionic radiative corrections to the momentum-dependent potential~\eqref{eqn_pdep1s0} can no longer be trivially cast into pure contact form.